-After we understand how sediments compaction Causes Abnormal Pressure While Drilling, we must know that Formation pressures resulting from under-compaction often can be approximated with some simple calculations.
-If it is assumed that compaction does not occur below the barrier depth, the formation fluid below the barrier must support all overburden, rock matrix and formation fluids.
+After we understand how sediment compaction Causes Abnormal Pressure While Drilling, we must know that Formation pressures resulting from under-compaction often can be approximated with some simple calculations.
+If it is assumed that compaction does not occur below the barrier depth, the formation fluid below the barrier must support all overburden, rock matrix, and formation fluids.
 The pressure can be calculated with Eq.
 3.1:

 EQ.1 : P = 0.465 psi/ft DB + 1.0 psi/ft (Dl – DB)

 Dl = depth of interest below the barrier, ft

 DB = depth of the barrier, ie., low-permeability section, ft

 In Eq.
 1, the overburden pressure gradient is assumed to be 1.0 psi/ft and the normal formation fluid pressure gradient is 0.465 psi/ft.

 Eq.
 1 can be used to approximate formation pressures.
 However, formations normally have some degree of compaction below the barrier.
 As a result, Eq.
 1 can’t be expected to provide precise results in most cases.
 If necessary, a more complex series of calculations based on Eq.
 1 can be used to increase the accuracy of the method.
 This complex procedure will not be presented.